yupryanya/bas-demo/README.md

 ### <a name="how-to-run"></a>Running Tests

 Launch parameters are stored in .properties files.
-To run tests, you can use the standard Gradle task for running tests or one of the custom tasks - 'regress' or 'smoke' to run the group.
+To execute tests, you can use the standard Gradle task for running tests or one of the custom tasks - 'regress' or 'smoke' to run specific test groups.

 For running locally: